pranjaliseth/CMPE-257-Project/Project_dir/paper/paper.md

 <img src="images/Confusion_matrix_ExtraTrees.png" alt="xtracm" height="400" width="400"/>
 <img src="images/Precision_Recall_ExtraTrees.png" alt="xtrapr" height="400" width="400"/>

-## 3.4 XgBoost Classifier:
+## 3.4 XGBoost Classifier:

-In XGBoost classifier, each independent variable is given a weight before being input into the decision tree that predicts outcomes.
+In XGBoost classifier, each independent variable is given a weight before passing it as an input to the decision tree.
 Variables that the tree incorrectly predicted are given more weight before being placed into the second decision tree.
 These distinct classifiers/predictors are then combined to produce a robust and accurate model.

 <!-- <figure style='width:90%'>
 ![](images/XgBoost.jpeg )